Banff's Jazz Workshop Is a Party and Vijay Iyer Is the Ultimate Host

 “He kept fumbling because he didn’t really know how to encapsulate me, so he asked me to describe myself.
 They were among the first guests to arrive to the party, so I said, ‘If you stay here for the next few hours, you will know who I am, because you’ll meet everybody in my life.’
 And that’s basically what happened.
 On her way out, she gave me a big hug.”

-In the four years since he became the artistic director of the workshop, Iyer has had alums approach him time and time again, asking if they can reapply to the program and return to Banff Centre under his guidance.
+In the seven years since he became the artistic director of the workshop, Iyer has had alums approach him time and time again, asking if they can reapply to the program and return to Banff Centre under his guidance.

 “People really cherish the time they have here and become really nostalgic for it,” says Iyer.
 “And usually I tell them, ‘You need to let other people have this opportunity that you had.
 It’s time for you to carry it forward.’”